 Language and Communication

-We are dealing with language and communication difficulties; especially for those children who:
+We’re working with kids who have language and communication issues, especially those who:

 - Fail to express their feelings